percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.accelerating.rst

 When making a local or streaming backup with |xbstream| option, multiple files can be copied at the same time when using the :option:`--parallel` option.
-This option specifies the number of threads created by |xtrabackup| to copy data files.
+This option specifies the number of threads created by *Percona XtraBackup* to copy data files.

 To take advantage of this option either the multiple tablespaces option must be